iphands/randy/README.md

   * cpu_consumers - top N pids using cpu and their usage
   * mem_consumers - top N pids using mem and their usage
   * filesystem - usage of a given mounted filesystem
+  * net - usage recv/trans for a given network interface
 * Can order the modules how you wish
 * Can enable/disable modules and sub items